How to Select the Right Location to Invest in a House of Multiple Occupation

-[17.32] That’s it in terms of the dataset at the top.
-What if we go all the way across to the side again, now what you’ll see here is obviously different kind of colour-coding.
+[17.32] That's it in terms of the dataset at the top.
+What if we go all the way across to the side again, now what you'll see here is obviously a different kind of colour-coding.

-[17.40] That’s probably going to be quite confusing initially, so I’ll try and explain that a little bit better and then hopefully that will give a bit more context what areas are performing quite well.
+[17.40] That's probably going to be quite confusing initially, so I'll try and explain that a little bit better and then hopefully that will give a bit more context to what areas are performing quite well.